-Prerequisites Checklist T See the "General Prerequisites" on page 31 and "Audit Report Prerequisites" on page 240.
-You must have rights to the directory where you intend to create the output file.
+- ☐ See the "General Prerequisites" on page 37 and "Audit Report Prerequisites" on page 225. - ☐ You must have rights to the directory where you intend to create the output file.
 For a network directory on the server, you must have at least the Create right on the directory to create the file and [RWCEMF] rights to manage the file after you create it.
-If you are creating the report file on your local workstation, see your
+If you are creating the report file on your local workstation, see your workstation documentation for information on using the workstation's access control mechanisms to protect your files.

-1. Choose "Report old audit history" from the "Auditing reports" menu (2500).
+1 Choose Report old audit history from the Auditing reports menu (2500).